 - Authors must respect the privacy of the participant(s) of the research.

-- Authors must ensure that in instances where the identity of the participant needs to be revealed in the study, explicit and informed consent of the concerned party is obtained.
+- Authors must ensure that in instances where the participant's identity needs to be revealed in the study, explicit and informed consent of the concerned party is obtained.

 Data Access and Retention